borisdj/CsCodeGenerator/README.md

 ## How to use it
 1. Install nuget package
   'Install-package CsCodeGenerator'
-2. Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs Class we want to generate:
+2. Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs<br>
+Class we want to generate:
 ````csharp
 using System;